ASP.NET Core Blazor Project Structure

 In a Blazor WebAssembly project, the RootComponents, which is the root component of the application, is specified in the Main method.
-This root component is present in the root project folder in the App.razor file.
+You will find the following code in the Program class of the Client project.

-Components are the building blocks of a Blazor application.
-We will discuss everything you need to know to build effective and reusable blazor components in our upcoming videos.
-For now, just understand the App component is the root component of the application.
+Components are the basic building blocks of a Blazor application.
+We will discuss everything you need to know to build effective and reusable Blazor components in our upcoming articles.
+For now, just understand the RootComponent is nothing but the root component of the application.

-For both the project types, this folder contains static files like images, stylesheets etc.
+The wwwroot folder contains static files like images, stylesheets, etc.

 This is the root component of the application.
 It uses the built-in Router component and sets up client-side routing.
 It is this Router component that intercepts browser navigation and renders the page that matches the requested address.
 The Router uses the Found property to display the content when a match is found.
 If a match is not found, the NotFound property is used to display the message – Sorry, there’s nothing at this address.